 The service was slow and my son missed out on the dessert as there was no vegan option.

-For what we paid for a day trip to York to travel in a Steam train it was very disappointing.
-I would advice anyone thinking of going on a steam train to just travel premium standard and take a picnic with you as the “Pullman Experience ” is just an illusion.
+Overall, I really enjoyed the train journey going out to York in the steam train, where we sat in a luxurious carriage with lovely seats .
+However for what we paid for a day trip to York to travel in a Steam train it was very disappointing.
+I would advice anyone thinking of going on a steam train to just travel premium standard and take a picnic with them as the “Pullman Experience ” is just an illusion.

 I leave you to decide if I you think I am being a bit unfair in my review.